mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 ***Cost: 1 point***

 When you roll fire damage for a spell, you can spend 1 sorcery point to intensify the flames.
-When you roll damage for the spell, you deal extra fire damage equal to your Charisma modifier.
+When you roll damage for the spell, you deal extra fire damage equal to your Charisma Modifier.

 ### Frostborn Spell
 ***Prerequisite: Frost Giant Soul***